Controlling electronic topology in a strongly correlated electron system

-{\bf High-field experiments}\\ Magnetoresistance, Hall effect, and torque magnetization measurements in DC fields up to 37\,T were performed at the HFML-EMFL facility at Nijmegen.
-Magnetotrasnport data was measured using Stanford Research SR830 lockin amplifiers, with the measured voltage signal pre-amplified 100 times using Princeton Applied Research low-noise transformers.
-Electrical contacts where made by either spot welding or gluing with silver paint 12\,$\mu$m diameter gold wires to the samples in a 5-wire configuration.\\ All displayed Hall resistivity curves were obtained by the standard antisymmetrizing procedure of the resistivity $\rho_{xy}^{\rm{meas}}$ measured across the Hall contacts, i.e., $\rho_{xy}(B) = [\rho_{xy}^{\rm{meas}}(+B) - \rho_{xy}^{\rm{meas}}(-B)]/2$.
+{\bf B. Measurement setups}\\ {\bf High-field experiments} Magnetoresistance, Hall effect, and torque magnetization measurements in DC fields up to 37\,T were performed at the HFML-EMFL facility at Nijmegen.
+Magnetotransport data was measured using Stanford Research SR830 lock-in amplifiers, with the measured voltage signal pre-amplified 100 times using Princeton Applied Research low-noise transformers.
+Electrical contacts where made by either spot welding or gluing with silver paint 12\,$\mu$m diameter gold wires to the samples in a 5-wire configuration.
+All displayed Hall resistivity curves were obtained by the standard antisymmetrizing procedure of the resistivity $\rho_{xy}^{\rm{meas}}$ measured across the Hall contacts, i.e., $\rho_{xy}(B) = [\rho_{xy}^{\rm{meas}}(+B) - \rho_{xy}^{\rm{meas}}(-B)]/2$.
 This cancels out both the spontaneous Hall effect (zero-field signal) and any even-in-field component.
 Torque and magnetization measurements in pulsed fields up to 65\,T were performed at the NHMFL-LANL facility at Los Alamos.
-Magnetization data were obtained only for \pt, using an extraction magnetometer and the ``sample-in/sample-out'' technique to separate the sample signal from the background.
+Magnetization data were obtained only for \cept, using an extraction magnetometer and the ``sample-in/sample-out'' technique to separate the sample signal from the background.
 In this case, the magnetic field was not aligned to any particular crystallographic axis.
 In all torque experiments, piezo-cantilevers were used for enhanced sensitivity.
 Samples were attached to the levers with Dow Corning high vacuum grease.
 The measured torque signal was obtained after balancing a Wheatstone bridge containing the resistance of the sample's cantilever and a ``dummy'' (empty lever) resistor.
 Due to the small samples required for this technique, the magnetic field was initially not aligned to any particular crystallographic axis.
 A sample rotator was used to scan the torque signal across different orientations.
+In all cases, temperatures down to 0.35\,K were obtained using a $^3$He cryostat.